This post continues my series of paraphrases of Jonklaas et al’s 2014 guidelines that I left unfinished weeks ago.

 This document already tried to remove a barrier when they responded to the patient belief that desiccated thyroid is more “natural” because it is animal-derived not synthetic and is better because it includes T2 and T1 and calcitonin.

-Expect future ATA efforts to point out that additional “covert socio-ethical barriers” enable a subgroup of patients to believe that T4 monotherapy is making them well.
+Should one expect future ATA efforts to point out that additional “covert socio-ethical barriers” enable a subgroup of patients to believe that T4 monotherapy is making them well, and prevent them from realizing there are alternatives to T4 monotherapy that might serve them better?[To be continued; See index of series at top]

 Jonklaas, J., Bianco, A. C., Bauer, A. J., Burman, K. D., Cappola, A. R., Celi, F. S., … Sawka, A. M. (2014).
 Guidelines for the Treatment of Hypothyroidism: Prepared by the American Thyroid Association Task Force on Thyroid Hormone Replacement.
 Thyroid, 24(12), 1670–1751. https://doi.org/10.1089/thy.2014.0028